psalmprax/volka_games_de/README.md

     select * from renamed_and_cleaned
     ```
+    *This model cleans the raw campaign data, selecting only the latest records from the snapshot and preparing them for analysis by renaming columns and converting currency units.*
     </details>

-    **Model Purpose:** This model acts as the first cleaning layer.
-It selects only the current, active records from the historical snapshot table and performs foundational transformations: renaming columns for business clarity, casting data types, and converting monetary values from cents to a standard currency unit.
-The result is a clean, atomic dataset that serves as a reliable source for all downstream business logic.
 *   **Gold Layer (Core Models):**
     *   **Path:** `dbt_project/models/marts/core/`
     *   **Purpose:** This layer creates the core data marts of the data warehouse.
 It takes the clean, atomic data from the Silver layer and models it into robust fact and dimension tables.
 These models represent key business entities and processes, serving as a stable and reliable "single source of truth" for analytics.
 They are typically materialized as tables for performance.

 *   **Gold Layer (Reporting Models):**
     *   **Path:** `dbt_project/models/marts/reporting/`
-    *   **Purpose:** This layer contains the final business logic.
-It aggregates the well-structured data from the **Core Models** into denormalized tables or views, often called "data marts," which are optimized for specific reporting and business intelligence use cases.
+    *   **Purpose:** This layer contains the final, business-facing logic.
+It aggregates data from the **Core Models** into denormalized tables or views ("data marts") optimized for specific reporting and BI use cases.
-    *   **Key Model (`monthly_campaign_summary`):** This model is a prime example.
-It is materialized as a **view** and rolls up data to a monthly level for each campaign, calculating critical business KPIs like ROAS, CPI, and Retention Rate.
+    *   **Example Model (`monthly_campaign_summary`):** This model is a prime example, materialized as a **view**.
+It rolls up daily data to a monthly level for each campaign, calculating critical business KPIs like ROAS, CPI, and Retention Rate.

     <details>
     <summary><b>Click to see an example Reporting Model: <code>monthly_campaign_summary.sql</code></b></summary>

     ```sql
     -- models/marts/reporting/monthly_campaign_summary.sql
     {{ config(
         materialized='view'
     ) }}